temach/reports/INR-Lab-1-Networking-Basics.md

 255.255.255.0/24 dev tap0 proto kernel scope link src 255.255.255.100 metric 450
 ```

-After the iptables rule was applied the kali guest could ping google.com and communication between the guest and the host was also possible.
+After the iptables rule was applied the Kali guest could ping google.com and communication between the guest and the host was also possible.

-Screenshot showing pings from the host to the kali guest, from the kali guest to the host and from the kali guest to google.com.
+Screenshot showing pings from the host to the Kali guest, from the Kali guest to the host and from the Kali guest to google.com.
 ![](https://i.imgur.com/z8CP3CH.png)

 #### 3. Linux Bridge and NAT Cloud connection

-##### To allow communication between guest and host a virtual bridge is used, nat is used to allow connection to the internet.
+##### To allow communication between guest and host a virtual bridge is used, NAT is used to allow connection to the internet.
 Very easy to setup.

 This appears to be similar to how docker operates (https://www.securitynik.com/2016/12/docker-networking-internals-how-docker_16.html).

 To setup the bridge on the host I followed two in depth articles:
-1. Overview of linux bridging: https://cloudbuilder.in/blogs/2013/12/08/tap-interfaces-linux-bridge/
+1. Overview of Linux bridging: https://cloudbuilder.in/blogs/2013/12/08/tap-interfaces-linux-bridge/
 2. Creating a bridge: https://cloudbuilder.in/blogs/2013/12/02/linux-bridge-virtual-networking/

 Decided to reuse the bridge that already existed on the host: virtbr0.